gdncomm-shreyas-jain/training-project-2025-12/product/PRODUCT_SERVICE_OVERVIEW.md

 ## Future Enhancements

 Potential improvements for the service:
-- [ ] Add pagination metadata (total count, total pages, etc.) to responses
-- [ ] Implement wildcard search pattern conversion (* and ? support)
+- [ ] Add more TDD driven unit and integration tests
-- [ ] Add filtering and sorting options
+- [ ] filtering? sorting?
 - [ ] Implement caching for frequently accessed products
 - [ ] Add product creation, update, and delete endpoints
-- [ ] Add authentication and authorization
-- [ ] Implement rate limiting
-- [ ] Add comprehensive unit and integration tests